 - Shout-Out: To Peanuts.
 Marge's letter to Frank Gehry has a Snoopy theme.

-- Walking Out on the Show: Up to Eleven; 'even the orchestra stampedes out of the opera house' rather than stick around hearing Philip Glass.
+- Walking Out on the Show: Up to Eleven; Even the orchestra stampedes out of the opera house rather than stick around to hear Philip Glass.

 - What an Idiot!: Homer hiding in the gas chamber while the other prisoners are out to kill him.
 Fortunately Marge saved him.